 - 11 a.m.–1 p.m.
 Lunch & study time

 - 1–3 p.m.
 Class

 Immerse yourself in academic, social, cultural, and recreational activities.
-You'll get plenty of time to study in the afternoon and evenings as well as time for research.
-You will also have these additional college prep opportunities:
+You'll get plenty of time to study in the afternoon and evenings.
+Additional college prep workshops will be available.

-You will stay in Tarr Hall, which has secure key-card access.
+You will stay in Pauley-Rorem Hall, which has secure key-card access.
 (If you live nearby, you can also commute instead of staying on campus.)
-Resident advisors are located on each floor to provide additional support and mentoring.
+Camp Counselors are located on each floor to provide additional support and mentoring.